 Click the template and then the button Start using SketchUp on the lower right side of the window.
 I recommend you check the box on the lower left side that says Always show on startup, as this will enable you to select any template every time you open the application.

-SketchUp Tutorial – Step 1.3: Basic tools
+SketchUp for 3D Printing – Step 1.3: Basic tools

 The developers took the time to invest in developing a user-friendly workspace for this software.
 The tools in SketchUp are fairly easy to familiarize with.
 It almost feels like you are drawing on a piece of paper.